Diazepam and Alcohol / Food Interactions

 One study has reported a 22% reduction in diazepam plasma levels when coadministered with caffeine.
 The exact mechanism of this interaction has not been specified.
 Physicians and patients should be aware that changes to caffeine consumption habits may impact the efficacy of diazepam therapy.

-GENERALLY AVOID: Acute ethanol ingestion may potentiate the CNS effects of many benzodiazepines.
+GENERALLY AVOID: Acute alcohol ingestion may potentiate the CNS depression and other CNS effects of many benzodiazepines.
 Tolerance may develop with chronic ethanol use.
 The mechanism may be decreased clearance of the benzodiazepines because of CYP450 hepatic enzyme inhibition.
 Also, it has been suggested that the cognitive deficits induced by benzodiazepines may be increased in patients who chronically consume large amounts of alcohol.

 MONITOR: Grapefruit juice may increase the plasma concentrations of orally administered drugs that are substrates of the CYP450 3A4 isoenzyme.
 However, the interaction seems to affect primarily those drugs that undergo significant presystemic metabolism by CYP450 3A4 (i.e., drugs with low oral bioavailability), presumably due to the fact that grapefruit juice inhibits intestinal rather than hepatic CYP450 3A4.
 Because pharmacokinetic interactions involving grapefruit juice are often subject to a high degree of interpatient variability, the extent to which a given patient may be affected is difficult to predict.